For third year Duke medical students who desire an intensive research experience

 Boards may be taken at any time during the scholarship.
 However, CRTP does not, as a program, allow time out of class for studying for the boards.
 Different classes have different attendance policies, and study time may be available depending on the discretion of the teachers of the particular classes in which scholars enroll.
 Dr. Edelman will work with individual scholars and teachers to create as much protected time for board study as is feasible.
 CTSA scholars should give strong consideration to taking the boards in the summer between the two years of coursework.
 If there are further questions about this issue before you apply, please contact Dr. David Edelman.

 Can I do a clinical rotation while on scholarship?

 Yes.
-Throughout the scholarship year, CTSA and DTMI scholars will periodically meet as a group to discuss their research and educational experiences.
+Throughout the scholarship year, CTSA scholars will periodically meet as a group to discuss their research and educational experiences.
 These meetings will be facilitated by Dr. Edelman.
 Scholars will also meet individually with Dr. Edelman to discuss their progress.